 Assisting with program activities and logistics.

 Participating in advocacy to influence the policies and practices of government and/or private entities so that they are responsive to the needs of communities where low-income people live.

+Examples of how to report:

 The CAA’s 15 Board members each attend 6 Board meetings, each lasting 2 hours.
 (Report as 180 hours.)

-The CAA’s free tax preparation program has 10 volunteers, who work 3 hours a week for 12 weeks.
+The CAA’s free tax preparation program has 10 volunteers, who each work 3 hours a week for 12 weeks.
 (Report as 360 hours)

 B.3a.1.
-Of the above, the total number of volunteer hours donated by individuals with low-incomes: B.3a.1 is focused on documenting how people with low-income are supported by the local CSBG Eligible Entity to have a stake in their community.
-This section provides a snapshot of involvement of individuals with low-income in their community by tracking the number of volunteer hours donated by such individuals.
+Of the above, the total number of volunteer hours donated by individuals with low-incomes: B.3a.1 is focused on documenting how people with low-income are supporting the local CSBG Eligible Entity and show that they have a stake in their community.
+This section provides a snapshot of involvement of individuals with low-incomes in their community by tracking the number of volunteer hours donated by such individuals.

 While B.3a. asked for the total number of hours donated by all volunteers, in B.3a.1. report only the hours from the above that were donated by persons with low-incomes.
 This number for B.3a.1. should never be more than B.3a.
 To know which volunteers are persons with low-incomes, a CSBG Eligible Entity does not need to complete income verification, but can ask a clarifying question on their volunteer application or complete an anonymous survey of their volunteers.
+Note: This is where Board members with low-incomes should be reported.

 Examples of Applicable Activities:

-Individuals with low-incomes volunteering in any Community Action initiatives.
+Individuals with low incomes volunteering in any Community Action initiatives.

-Individuals with low-income serving on CAA Boards.
+Individuals with low incomes serving on CAA Boards.

-Individuals with low-income serving on Head Start Policy Council.
+Individuals with low incomes serving on Head Start Policy Council.

-Community members with low-income assist a CAA with poverty simulations.
+Community members with low-incomes assist a CAA with poverty simulations.

 B.4.
 The number of staff who hold certifications that increase agency capacity to achieve family and community outcomes, as measured by one or more of the following

 In B.4. report the total number of staff who hold the specific certifications listed during the reporting period.
 The same person can be reported under multiple certifications and can be reported multiple years in a row while they work with the CSBG Eligible Entity.
-If a staff member holds a certification, such as those obtained through WIC, Certified Public Accountant, Social Work licensure, or other licensures that are not listed, please include them in B.4m.
+If a staff member holds a certification, such as those obtained through WIC, Certified Public Accountant, Social Work licensure, or other licensures that are not listed, include them in B.4m.
 Other.
 Do not report college degrees, only report certifications obtained related to the work of the CSBG Eligible Entity.

 B.4a.
 Number of Nationally Certified ROMA Trainers: Report the number of ROMA Trainers certified through the Association of Nationally Certified ROMA Trainers.
 Do not include staff who are in the process of becoming certified.